More is Better (Mostly): On the Backdoor Attacks in Federated Graph Neural Networks: FoolsGold Weights

 To verify our hypothesis (Section~\ref{sec:defense}) for a reason behind the attack performance of DBA and CBA against the FoolsGold defense, we reported the FoolsGold weights on every client in the DBA and CBA on the GraphSage model, as shown in Table~\ref{table:foolsgold_weight}.
 Here, the FoolsGold weight for each client ranges from $0$ to $1$.
 As we can see, in CBA, the weight of the malicious client is $1$, and the weights of other clients are $0$, which means only the malicious updates are aggregated into the global model.
 Therefore, the attack success rate of CBA increases significantly under FoolsGold.

-On the other hand, in DBA, the weights of the malicious clients are lower than the honest clients, indicating that the honest updates contribute more to the aggregated model.
-Therefore, there is a decrease of $5\%$ in the DBA's ASR after the defense.
+On the other hand, in DBA, the weights of the malicious clients are similar to the honest clients, indicating that the malicious and honest updates contribute equally to the aggregated model, as in the aggregation function without the defense, i.e., the average aggregation function.
+Therefore, there is no obvious difference between the attack performance of DBA before and after the defense.
 The reported weights in Table~\ref{table:foolsgold_weight} verify that our hypothesis is valid.